CAMPAIGN HEADQUARTERSThe Power of YOU! Here's how YOU can make a difference in our metro, today.

 - Make goals and share them in your communications.
 Everyone should understand what they are collectively working towards.
 Your donor engagement rep can help you figure out donation impact and share it with your team.

 - Get inspired!
-Keep scrolling to find tried and true fundraising activities in the Campaign Ideas section.
+Keep scrolling to find fundraising activities in the Campaign Ideas section.

 - Utilize United Way materials.
 Keep scrolling to find printed and digital materials, emails and success stories.

-- Schedule a kickoff event for every employee to attend, or schedule a rally in conjunction with another meeting, such as a staff or safety meeting.
+- Schedule a virtual or in-person kickoff event for employees to attend, or schedule a rally in conjunction with another meeting, such as a staff or safety meeting.

 5. Engage Leadership